Bodø/Glimt becomes Norwegian champion for the 1st time - WHIZ News

-OSLO (AP) — Bodø/Glimt became Norwegian champion for the first time in the club’s 104-year history by clinching the title with five matches to spare with a 2-1 win at Strømsgodset on Sunday.
+OSLO (AP) — Bodø/Glimt became Norwegian champion for the first time in the club’s 104-year history, clinching the title with five matches to spare with a 2-1 win at Strømsgodset on Sunday.

 It is a remarkable achievement by the unheralded team from Norway’s west coast, which has a status as an “elevator club” — as it’s called in Norway — because of its history of going back and forth between the top two divisions.